-19 Ed Cooper wonders whether "filed" should be substituted for "prepared."
+Ed Cooper wonders whether "filed" should be substituted for "prepared."
 DOJ has suggested that the word "prepared" is accurate.
 It is for the Criminal Rules Committee to determine the scope of this exemption.

-20 Bracketed subdivisions 6-9 are to be included, if at all, in the Criminal Rule only.
+Bracketed subdivisions 6-9 are to be included, if at all, in the Criminal Rule only.
 DOJ has agreed to provide more information on the character of, and the necessity for exemption of, criminal case cover sheets.

+&lt;sup>18 The Criminal Rules Committee has determined, at least preliminarily, that filings in habeas actions should be exempt from the redaction requirement.
+Civil Rules may wish to consider whether to include a reference to habeas actions in the text of its rule, or otherwise in the Committee Note.

-- (1) the parties and their attorneys may have remote electronic access to any part of the case file, including the administrative record; - (2) all other persons may have electronic access to the full record at the courthouse, but may have remote electronic access only to: - (A) the docket maintained under Rule [relevant civil or appellate rule]; and - (B) an opinion, order, judgment, or other disposition of the court, but not any other part of the case file or the administrative record.]21 - (f) Court Orders.
-In addition to the redaction requirement of (a), a court may by order in a case22 limit or prohibit non-parties' remote electronic access to a document filed with the court.
-The court must be satisfied that a limitation on remote electronic access is necessary to protect against widespread disclosure of private or sensitive information that is not otherwise protected under (a).23 - (g) Waiver of Protection of Identifiers.
-A party waives the protection of (a) as to the party's own information by filing that information without redaction. - (h) Sealing at Time of Filing.
+(1) the parties and their attorneys may have remote electronic access to any part of the case file, including the administrative record;

+(2) all other persons may have electronic access to the full record at the courthouse, but may have remote electronic access only to:

+(A) the docket maintained under Rule [relevant civil or appellate rule]; and

+(B) an opinion, order, judgment, or other disposition of the court, but not any other part of the case file or the administrative record.]

+(f) Court Orders.
+In addition to the redaction requirement of (a), a court may by order in a case limit or prohibit non-parties' remote electronic access to a document filed with the court.
+The court must be satisfied that a limitation on remote electronic access is necessary to protect against widespread disclosure of private or sensitive information that is not otherwise protected under (a).

+(g) Waiver of Protection of Identifiers.
+A party waives the protection of (a) as to the party's own information by filing that information without redaction.

+(h) Sealing at Time of Filing.
 The court may order that a filing be made under seal without redaction.
 If the court later orders that the filing be unsealed, the person who made the

+The special treatment for immigration cases was added to the template at the request of the Justice Department and tentatively approved by the Civil Rules Committee.
+See note 17, however, for the anomaly created by the Rule when an immigration case is brought as a habeas action.
+Language is suggested in (d)(5) to correct this anomaly.

+The "in a case" limitation was suggested by the Criminal Rules Committee.

+Ed Cooper suggests that the text of this subdivision can be shortened as follows: